Sangha Support Networks

-Mahasraddha writes: We are renaming the Local Care Network project as the Sangha Support Network to better reflect the nature of these networks, and to avoid connotations of the word ‘care’, including medical care; to emphasise that Triratna’s Sangha Support Networks are not intended to replace professional health services but to supplement them with human values such as metta and kalyana mitrata.
+Sangha Support Networks is the new name for the Local Care Network project, to underline the nature of these networks and avoid connotations of the word ‘care’, including medical care.
+Sangha Support emphasises that Triratna’s Sangha Support Networks are not intended to replace professional health services but to supplement them with human values such as metta and kalyana mitrata.

-We hope that these Sangha Support Networks will connect into the often untapped reservoir of skills, knowledge, experience, time, and the desire to contribute that exists within local sanghas, and provide a meaningful opportunity for members of a local sangha to collaborate in a coordinated manner - in a different way to involvement in classes and Centres.
-Contributions can range from offering advice on accessing local authority support services, accompanying someone to a medical appointment, DIY projects, shopping, gardening and more.
+The aim is for these Sangha Support Networks to connect into the untapped reservoir of skills, knowledge, experience, time and desire to contribute that exists within local sanghas, and provide a meaningful opportunity for members of a local sangha to collaborate in a coordinated manner; in a different way to involvement in Centre classes for example.
+Contributions can range from offering advice on accessing local authority support services, to accompanying someone to a medical appointment, helping organise a DIY project, shopping, gardening and more.

-For more information about Sangha Support Networks, including guidance and advice on setting one up in your local sangha, please contact me, Mahasraddha at mahasraddha@abhayaratnatrust.org.
+For more information about Sangha Support Networks, including guidance and advice on setting one up in your local sangha, please contact mahasraddha@abhayaratnatrust.org.

 Why do we need such networks?